Lake Tahoe Wolf Rescue

 contributing factor to Twisted Bowel Syndrome and Bloat. [note: Puritan's Pride has Slippery Elm

 Eating rancid meat/diarrhea - check out Cleopatra's Diatomaceous Earth in capsules.
-One or two a day will help firm the stools again.
+One or two a day will help firm the stools again but do not give if dog is not eating.
 Not for every day use.

 Hard Boiled Egg - helps firm up the stool.
 Can be mixed in with food.
 They love it!